 More and more Australians are making an effort to reduce their energy bills, but many of us still struggle.
 We all know we could save power by switching off lights and installing energy-efficient appliances, but have you ever considered just how much energy your hot water system is using?
-In fact, around 25% of the average household’s energy consumption is attributable to water heating, costing households hundreds of dollars every year.
+In fact, around 25 per cent of the average household’s energy usage is attributable to water heating, costing households hundreds of dollars every year.

 There are plenty of ‘efficient’ hot water systems on the market that promise bill savings, however, none are as cheap to run as solar hot water systems.
 So, what are solar hot water systems?
 What do they cost to purchase and run, and how much can you save?
 Canstar Blue answers these questions and more in this article.

 Solar hot water systems utilise energy from the sun to heat water for your home.
 Solar hot water systems are capable of providing anywhere from 40 to 90 per cent of your home’s hot water needs and are particularly effective in warm climates.
 However, since you can’t always count on the sun to shine, most solar hot water systems come with electric or gas boosters to ensure your home has enough hot water.

 How does a solar hot water system work?

 When it comes to solar hot water systems there are two different ways in which they work; either actively or passively.
 Active solar hot water systems use circulating pumps to keep the water heated as a it pumps through the system, whereas passive systems rely on heated pipes to keep the water heated as it moves through your home.